English National Curriculum - Geography

 Matthew is an experienced and qualified educator, with a background in both classroom and outdoor settings.
 He is passionate about making learning engaging for all involved and creates content which enhances children’s experiences in education and those delivering it.
 With a strong belief in the value of education, Matthew recognises the importance of enabling children and adults to access any curriculum content with ease, regardless of their backgrounds.
 In his spare time, Matthew loves being with family and friends; additionally, he has a keen interest in the performing arts and volunteers time as a voice-over artist.

-Resources: Picture cards for the physical task of showing ocean currents.
+Teacher tool: Picture cards for the physical task of showing ocean currents are provided.

-Support Handout (1): A list of key vocabulary from the lesson to use within the poem.
+Support Handout (1): A list of key vocabulary from the lesson to use within the poem is provided.

-Core Handout (2): A scaffold for the pupils to write their OCEANS acrostic poems.
+Core Handout (2): A scaffold for the pupils to write their OCEANS acrostic poems is provided.

-Challenge Handout (4): An image of the global ocean conveyor belt.
-The pupils will write what the conveyor belt is and how it is vital for oceanic life and beyond.
-The pupils can use the support handout to help with vocabulary if needed.
+Challenge Handout (4): An image of the global ocean conveyor belt is provided, along with space for pupils to explain what the conveyor belt is and how it is vital for oceanic life and beyond.
+Pupils can use the support handout to help with vocabulary if needed.

 Expert film